-Blended learning practices are a great way to mix it up the classroom.
+Blended learning strategies are a great way to mix it up the classroom.
 It lets teachers teach learners in their own technological turf.
 With a careful mix of instruction and technology, it can be a great way to boost learning outcomes.

 Why Is Blended Learning So Popular?

 It’s because using blended learning strategies helps to keep things interesting.
 There are many different possibilities, and these variables keep it engaging with things like: